BenPrice5/IoT/README.md

-Smart IoT Project
+IoT Rasberry Pi Pico W project.

-This project was created for my Year 9 Digital Design class.
+This project if for my Year 9 IT class.
-It demonstrates a Smart Light System using Python and the Raspberry Pi Pico W.
+It shows a Smart Light System using Python and the Raspberry Pi Pico W.

 **Features:**
 - Button toggles LED on/off